Youth held under anti-conversion law for marrying minor girl in UP's Gorakhpur | Law-Order

-A youth belonging to Bihar was arrested in Uttar Pradesh's Gorakhpur district for allegedly kidnapping and forcefully marrying a Hindu minor girl, police said on Wednesday.
+A youth was arrested in Uttar Pradesh's Gorakhpur district under the anti-conversion law for allegedly kidnapping and forcibly marrying a minor, police said on Wednesday.

-A case of kidnapping along with provisions of the recently enacted anti-conversion law of the state has been lodged and further sections of law, if required, will be added after the girl's statement, police said.
+A case of kidnapping along with provisions of the recently enacted anti-conversion law has been lodged against the man while further sections of law, if required, will be added after the girl's statement, police said.

-Tabarak Khan, a native of Samastipur district in Bihar and living in a rented house in Shahpur police station area, kidnapped a 14-year-old girl living in the neighbourhood and forcefully married her on March 1.
+Tabarak Khan, a native of Samastipur district in Bihar and living in a rented house in Shahpur police station area, kidnapped the 14-year-old girl living in the neighbourhood and forcibly married her on March 1.

 The girl's mother told police that the accused had often been teasing her daughter.
 Recently, the mother found a document in Urdu from her daughter's school bag and after inquiring came to know that it was a marriage certificate (nikahnama).